Duane Stadium

 Duane Stadium is a 4,000-seat multi-purpose stadium in North Andover, Massachusetts.
 It is the home of the Merrimack Warriors field hockey, football, lacrosse, and track & field programs.
 The stadium includes a turf field and an eight-lane track.

+The stadium had its grand opening on October 14, 2017 as the Merrimack football team defeated Pace 44-10.
+At this time the stadium was simply referred to as Warrior Stadium.

+The stadium has since been named after Ken and Jincie Duane.
+Ken was a member of Merrimack's class of 1980 and was on the school's hockey and lacrosse programs.
+His wife served as a member of board of trustees.
+The stadium was opened in 2017 for bigger attendance figures as Merrimack’s enrollment began to grow.